Locations

 Relative importance of this location (0-100).
 Defaults to 50.
 Higher weights pull the search centre closer.

-user (optional)
+label (optional)

 Human-readable identifier for this location.
 Useful for multi-user scenarios and result interpretation.